suriyun-production/mmorpg-kit-docs/docs/pages/006-items-equipment-armor-weapon-potion-ammo.md

 *   **Drop Model**, model which will present in the ground when drop
 *   **Sell Price**, price when sell to Npc
 *   **Weight**, weight
 *   **Item Refine Info**, other item info such as rarity (with rarity title color), refine level/price and repair price.
-You can create this data by right click in **Project** tab select
+You can create this data by right click in `Project` window select
 **Create -> Create GameData -> Item Refine Info**
 *   **Max Stack**, max amount that can stack

-You can create new attribute by right click in **Project** tab select
+You can create new attribute by right click in `Project` window select
 **Create -> Create GameData -> Item**

 ![](https://cdn-images-1.medium.com/max/1600/0*6PVE9xFgxZAXcRGR)